 Given that a multiplicity of state organs have responsibilities that touch upon language, the delivery of LRJ would require some degree of central planning and coordination.
 A variety of private and public entities have been created to focus on language policy in relation to a specific TL or group of TLs.
 The archetype is the language academy, one of which exists for many European minority languages, in turn modelled on the centuries-old national academies devoted to dominant languages like French and Spanish.
 To date, very few academies have been established for indigenous languages in the Americas and Australasia.
-In contrast to the paucity of indigenous language, generally established in the nineteenth century, resulting in twenty-two national academies dedicated to Spanish.
+In contrast to the paucity of indigenous language academies, every Hispano-American country has its own academy for the Spanish language, generally established in the nineteenth century, resulting in twenty-two national academies dedicated to Spanish.
 A language academy may, as the name implies, take a very academic approach and that emphasises linguistic and cultural research, including the creation of dictionaries and